signalfx/gdi-specification/specification/configuration.md

   - `enabled` (`true`)         : Whether k8sClusteReceiver is deployed.
 Ignored if `metricsEnabled` is `false`.
   - `config` ()                : Updates configuration.
 Non-list options merged, list options override.

 In addition, at least one of the below configuration groups, `splunkObservability` or `splunkPlatform`, MUST be specified.

-> Any option description listed as REQUIRED means a value for the option MUST be specified.
+> Any option description listed as REQUIRED means a value for the option MUST
+> be specified.
+Both `accessToken` and `token` values are stored as Kubernetes
+> secrets.
+The secret key names are specified after this section.
+If Kubernetes
+> secret keys are specified they will override the values specified below.
+In
+> short, `accessToken` and `token` are required only if not specified in
+> Kubernetes secrets.

 - `splunkObservability`
   - `accessToken` ()           : [REQUIRED] Access token added to exported data.